Export Live Animals to Turkey

 - List of EU-Approved Bovine Semen Collection Centers and Bovine Semen Storage Centers that meet the Entry Requirements of the Republic of Turkey (under “I. Semen,” click on "United States" PDF links)

-Note: The Ministry of Agrarian Policy and Food of Ukraine has imposed trade restrictions on U.S. origin live poultry form the states of California, Florida, Idaho, and Minnesota, due to HPAI.
+Note: The Ministry of Agriculture and Forestry of the Republic of Türkiye has imposed trade restrictions on U.S. origin poultry, day-old chicks and hatching eggs originating from or transiting through the states of Arizona, California, Florida, Idaho, Illinois, Minnesota, Montana, Oregon, Utah, and Washington, due to HPAI.

 **Note: Day-old poultry certificates must be issued by the USDA accredited veterinarian and endorsed by APHIS on page 6 within 10 days of departure.
 The USDA accredited veterinarian must issue Part III.
 Supplementary health information addendum (page 7) no more than two (2) days prior to export.